Content on this page was generated by AI and has not been manually reviewed.

 How do I avoid DNS leaks on Edge when using a VPN extension?

 Enable DNS leak protection in the VPN extension settings, and use trusted extensions known for proper DNS handling.
 You can also set Edge to use secure DNS DNS over HTTPS where available.
-What is the use of edge vpn

 What is a kill switch, and should I enable it in Edge?